outpace/config/README.md

 (defconfig ^:dynamic *rebindable-var*)

-(defconfig! required-var) ; or (defconfig ^:required required-var)
+(defconfig ^:required required-var)

+(defconfig ^{:validate [number?
+"Must be a number."
+                        even?
+"Must be even."]}
+           an-even-number)
 ```

-As shown above, the `defconfig` form supports anything a regular `def` form does.
-Additionally, for config vars without a default value you can use `defconfig!` or add `^:required` metadata to throw an error if no configured value is provided.
+As shown above, the `defconfig` form supports anything a regular `def` form does, as well as the following metadata:
+- `:required` When true, an exception will be thrown if no default nor configured value is provided.
+See also `defconfig!`
+- `:validate` A vector of alternating single-arity predicates and error messages.
+After a value is set on the var, an exception will be thrown when a predicate, passed the set value, yields false.

 The `outpace.config` namespace includes the current state of the configuration, and while it can be used by code to explicitly pull config values, **this is strongly discouraged**; just use `defconfig`.